Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/dispatcher-flush-ui/index.md

 * The page will refresh indicating the successful status of your Flush request
 * If there are problems, review the Dispatcher Flush Agent Logs

 **Note: This requires Dispatcher Flush Replication Agents to be setup on Author.
-If your Dispatcher Flush agents reside on Publish, you will need to setup a parallel set on AEM Author with the setting if "Ignore Default"**
+If your Dispatcher Flush agents reside on Publish, you will need to setup a parallel set on AEM Author with the setting of "Ignore Default"**

 ![image](images/replication-agent-config-ignore-default.png)